benrudolphWSP/acrp-03-50a-uam/src/classifications/airport-rural.md

     - question: |
         Are there processes in place for successful community engagement?
       level1: |
-        Minimal or no community engagement for AAM initiatives
+        Minimal or no community engagement for UAM initiatives
       level2: >
-        Moderate community engagement on airports intended goals for AAM operations
+        Moderate community engagement on airports intended goals for UAM operations
       level3: >
-        Communities have been engaged and continual outreach plans will be part of the implementation of AAM initiatives
+        Communities have been engaged and continual outreach plans will be part of the implementation of UAM initiatives
       guidebooksection:
         - 'Ch.
 3.2: Community Engagement'
     - question: |
-        Are curbside facilities accessible for AAM operations?
+        Are curbside facilities accessible for UAM operations?
       level1: >
-        Curbside facilities have not been identified or are not usable for  AAM passengers
+        Curbside facilities have not been identified or are not usable for  UAM passengers
       level2: >
-        Curbside facilities have been identified but need updates for support AAM passengers
+        Curbside facilities have been identified but need updates for support UAM passengers
       level3: >
-        Curbside facilities exist and are readily available for use for AAM passengers.
+        Curbside facilities exist and are readily available for use for UAM passengers.
       guidebooksection:
         - 'Ch.
 5.1: UAM Impacts on Airports'
         - 'Ch.
-6.5: AAM Planning Process'
+6.5: UAM Planning Process'
     - question: >
-        Has there been discussions with other multimodal entities to discuss common goals for integration of AAM & other multimodal options?
+        Has there been discussions with other multimodal entities to discuss common goals for integration of UAM & other multimodal options?
       level1: >
         No discussions at this time and/or the location of the airport vs centers of activity prohibits success and no partners exist for